-Candace Valenzuela Was Homeless As A Child.
-Now She's Running For Congress.
+Candace Valenzuela Won In Texas & Now She Could Become The First Afro-Latina In Congress

 "I have a unique perspective coming from where I come from.
 I have the quintessential American story.
 It’s the story of families who are fighting to put food on the table, fighting to keep a roof over their head, fighting hard for the American Dream, to see their kids succeed.
 And I think that that story is one that resonates with folks across the spectrum.

 "It’s also one of those stories that’s becoming increasingly out of reach for many Americans.
-Even before we were dealing with the ravages of COVID-19, we were dealing with the inequity in education, inequity in access to water and air, inequity in justice.
+Even before we were dealing with the ravages of COVID-19, we were dealing with inequity in education, inequity in access to water and air, inequity in justice.
 And these were problems that I was seeking to solve, and problems that I’m still seeking to solve now."